 EHS serves as the University’s liaison with external regulatory agencies.

 EHS monitors University compliance through audit, program development, education, accident investigation, and consultation.

 While every person has responsibility for his or her personal well-being, the primary responsibility for providing a healthful, safe and secure working environment rests with line management.
 Moreover, except for some broadly defined, University-wide services such as landscaping, heating, police, etc., the cost of maintaining a healthful, safe and secure working environment shall fall on the department or unit under whose auspices a particular activity is being conducted.
 Furthermore, Environmental Health & Safety will have responsibility for coordinating and monitoring the execution of all health, safety, and hazardous material use activities at the University.

 News & Hot Topics

 - Radioactive Materials License Inspection - UVa was inspected November 18th-20th, 2013.
-A copy of the inspection report may be viewed through the following link.
+A copy of the inspection report may be viewed here.
 If you have any questions regarding the inspection or report, please contact Ralph Allen or Debby Steva at 434-982-4911.